GIGI – I REMEMBER IT WELL

 Cocaine usage and abuse was running so rampant throughout the country and quite prevalent in the Los Angeles Area, that in August of 1982, the Beverly Glen Hospital on West Pico Blvd., in Los Angeles took out ads in entertainment trade publications such as Billboard, The Hollywood Reporter and Daily Variety—as well as the Westside edition of The Times offering help to those with cocaine, alcohol and drug dependencies.

 Working at the Beverly Glen Hospital, Psychotherapist Allan Rosenthal called cocaine “the most psychologically devastating” drug and developed a voluntary $7000 – 21 day program, which included detoxification, drug education and intensive individual and group therapy.
 By the fall 1982, the program has 17 adults and six adolescent in-patients.
-Rosenthal said the hospital offers on of the most specialized treatment programs against cocaine addiction in the nation, he stressed that in-patient treatment offers no guarantee of permanent recovery.
-In fact, he said, the long-term recovery rate of cocaine abusers “is so small that I will not work with anybody privately unless at the end of the first month of treatment” they join an ongoing sell-help group such as A.A.
+Rosenthal said the hospital offers one of the most specialized treatment programs against cocaine addiction in the nation, he stressed that in-patient treatment offers no guarantee of permanent recovery.
+In fact, he said, the long-term recovery rate of cocaine abusers “is so small that I will not work with anybody privately unless at the end of the first month of treatment” they join an ongoing self-help group such as A.A.
 (LA Times, Dec.
 26, 1982 p.
 208)

 Contemporaneous Beginnings